StoreDot: Financing and valuation

+StoreDot raised over 6 million dollars in an initial investment round, and by the end of 2014 had raised another 42 million dollars.
+It raised another 62 million dollars by the end of 2017.
 The company was in negotiations in March 2021 for a SPAC merger at a $3.5 billion valuation.
-A further funding round of 70 million dollars in 2022 gave it a $1.5 billion valuation.
+A further funding round of 70-80 million dollars in 2022 gave it a $1.5 billion valuation.
+The company plans as of 2023 to raise further capital in 2024 or 2025 in order to build up its silicon nanoparticles supply chain and secure dedicated manufacturing capacity for its batteries from existing manufacturers.